apink634/A02/README.md

 Git is a version control system.
 It helps you:

-Track changes in your code.
+1. Track changes in your code.

-Revert to earlier versions if something breaks.
+2. Revert to earlier versions if something breaks.

-Collaborate with teammates without overwriting each other’s work.
+3. Collaborate with teammates without overwriting each other’s work.

+How to make a repository:
-Create an account at https://github.com.
+1.Create an account at https://github.com.

-Create a new repository:
+2. Create a new repository:

-Click New Repository.
+3. Click New Repository.

-Name it (e.g., my-first-project).
+4. Name it the repository.

-Choose public/private.
+5. Choose public/private.

-Click Create Repository.
+6. Click Create Repository.

-Copy the repo URL (HTTPS or SSH).
+7. Copy the repository URL.

 WebStorm is an editor (an IDE) designed for web development.
 It helps you:

-Write and organize your code.
+1. Write and organize your code.

-Manage Git without typing all commands.
+2. Manage Git without typing all commands.

-Debug, run, and test your applications.
+3. Debug, run, and test your applications.